mattrussi/gitlab-com-runbooks/reference-architectures/get-hybrid/README.md

 Saturation monitoring is handled differently to the service-level monitoring described above.
 Each monitored resource is represented as a finite resource with a current value between 0% (unutilized) and 100% (completely saturated).
 Each saturation resource has a threshold SLO over which it will alert.

-:warning: Some metrics below require the use of recording rules in order for these to work properly.
+:warning: Some metrics below require user-supplied recording rules for full functionality.

 <!-- MARKER:saturation: do not edit this section directly. -->
 ### Monitored Saturation Resources